What is the Property Damage Statute of Limitations in Oregon?

 • "An action for taking, detaining or injuring personal property" (meaning damage to a vehicle, tools, jewelry, and any other kinds of personal property).

-So, whether your potential case involves damage to real property (physical damage to your house or your land, for example) or personal property (including vehicle damage claims after a car accident), this six-year deadline applies.
-In both situations, the statute of limitations "clock" usually starts ticking as soon as the property owner becomes aware (or should have become aware) that someone else caused damage to his or her property.
+In both situations, the statute of limitations "clock" usually starts ticking as soon as the property owner becomes aware (or should have become aware) of the damage and its cause.

 Extending the Lawsuit Filing Deadline in Oregon

-For most kinds of civil lawsuits in Oregon -- including property damage claims -- a number of situations could effectively extend the six-year lawsuit filing deadline as laid out in the statute of limitations.
+For most kinds of civil lawsuits in Oregon—including property damage claims—a number of situations could effectively extend the six-year lawsuit filing deadline as laid out in the statute of limitations.
+Let's look at a few common examples.

-For example, at the time the property damage occurs, the property owner is under the age of 18 or "has a disabling mental condition that bars the person from comprehending rights that the person is otherwise bound to know," he or she will have extra time to bring the property damage lawsuit once this period of "legal disability" ends (meaning once the property owner turns 18 or is declared competent), according to Oregon Revised Statutes section 12.160.
+If, at the time the property damage occurs, the property owner is under the age of 18 or is subject to a disabling mental condition, they'll have extra time to bring the property damage lawsuit once this period of "legal disability" ends (meaning once they turn 18 or are declared competent), according to Oregon Revised Statutes section 12.160.
 But the filing period won't be extended for more than five years, or for more than one year after the disability ends, whichever comes first.

 Make the Most of Your Claim